BUDGET UPDATE

 Capital gains tax (CGT)

-From 6th April 2020, on disposal of a reportable capital gain arising from the sale of a residential property, a return is required within 30 days of the completion of sale.
+From 6th April 2020, individuals must submit a return within 30 days of completing the sale of a residential property if they dispose of a reportable capital gain..
 It will be necessary to submit a provisional calculation of the gain to HMRC and pay the tax within 30days.

-There are also changes to Principle Private Residence (PPR) relief in that lettings relief of £40,000 is now withdrawn unless the letting occurred whilst the property was being occupied by the owner.
+The changes to Principle Private Residence (PPR) relief withdraw lettings relief of £40,000 unless the letting occurred while the property was being occupied by the owner.

-In addition, the final period of ownership on which PPR relief is automatically due is reduced from 19 months to 9 months.
+In addition, the final period of ownership on which PPR relief is reduced from 19 months to 9 months.

 Increase in Minimum Wage Rates/ STATE PENSIONS